SimonSchneiderHSM/skeleton/README.md

 ### Usage

+For the minimal setup:
 - you don't really need to do anything with the DB. if you want to anyway, see the [database-usage](database/README.md#usage)
+- start the process-engine-server-instance as described in the [server-usage](process-engine-server/README.md#usage)
+- start the charon-frontend as desribed in its [usage-guide](https://github.com/5minds/charon#wie-kann-ich-das-projekt-benutzen)

+For the reservation-demo setup:
+- you don't really need to do anything with the DB. if you want to anyway, see the [database-usage](database/README.md#usage)
-- if you use the minimal skeleton, start the process-engine-server-instance as described in the [server-usage](process-engine-server/README.md#usage).
-If you use the demo-skeleton, start the process-engine-server-demo-instance as described in the [server-demo-setup](process-engine-server/README.md#setupinstallation)
+- start the process-engine-server-demo-instance as described in the [server-demo-setup](process-engine-server/README.md#setupinstallation)
-- If you want to use the pi, start the process-engine-pi-instance as described in the [pi-usage](process-engine-pi/README.md#usage)
+- start the process-engine-pi-instance as described in the [pi-usage](process-engine-pi/README.md#usage)
 - start the charon-frontend as desribed in its [usage-guide](https://github.com/5minds/charon#wie-kann-ich-das-projekt-benutzen)

 ## What else is there to know?